Hochstätten

-Hochstätten is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Bad Kreuznach district in Rhineland-Palatinate, Germany.
+Hochstätten (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Bad Kreuznach district in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde of Bad Kreuznach, the seat of which is in the like-named town.
 Hochstätten is a winegrowing village.
 The municipality also markets itself as a recreational destination with the self-given nickname das Tor zur Pfalz im Erholungsgebiet Rheingrafenstein ("the gateway to the Palatinate in the Rheingrafenstein Recreational Area").

 Geography

 Location

 Hochstätten lies in the Alsenz valley on the German Avenue Road.
 Being a winegrowing village, it is surrounded by vineyards.
 Hochstätten's elevation is 140 m above sea level.

 Neighbouring municipalities

 Clockwise from the north, Hochstätten's neighbours are the municipalities of Altenbamberg, Fürfeld, Winterborn, Alsenz (these last two lying in the neighbouring Donnersbergkreis), Hallgarten and Feilbingert.

 Constituent communities

 Also belonging to Hochstätten is the outlying hamlet of Im Steinbruch.